MEGA65/open-roms/CONFIG.md

 If enabled, embeds a tape head align tool into the ROM, it can be started with `←H`.
 Requires `CONFIG_TAPE_WEDGE`.

-Feature needs nearly 1 KB bytes in KERNAL segment.
+Feature needs about 800 bytes in KERNAL segment.
 Only recomended for machines with extended ROM, like Mega65.

 ### `CONFIG_BCD_SAFE_INTERRUPTS`